dgaydukov/cert-aws/files/sa.md

 * Managed Service (if you need database, or some other service that is provided by aws, you would better to use it, like RDS)
 * Lack of Expertise or Resources (if your team lack expertise or resource installing and managing some service like database, again if aws provide such service it's better to use aws managed service)
 You connect to ec2
-* linux - use private key to ssh to ec2
+* linux - use private key to ssh (port 22) to ec2
-* windows - use private key to decrypt admin password and connect by RDP using this password Type of EC2
+* windows - use private key to decrypt admin password and connect by RDP (port 3389) using this password Type of EC2
 * On-demand (0% discount) - you got server at any time, and there is no commitment from your (you can terminate it after 10min)
-* Reserved (40-60% discount) - you commit to run a server for 1-3 years
+* Reserved (40-60% discount) - you commit to run a server for 1-3 years RI scope:
+        * regional - ri belong to some region.
+You can change az for this instance
+        * zonal - ri tied to specific az.
+You can't change az for this instance RI type:
         * standard - 75% discount, can't change RI(reserved instance) attributes
         * convertible - 54% discount, you can change RI attribute (for example after month you find out you need more compute capacity)
         * scheduled - you reserve instance for specific time period (one day for every week)
-* Spot (50-90% discount) - not commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid) once spot price exceeds your bill, ec2 would be terminated within 2 min
+* Spot (50-90% discount) - not commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid) once spot price exceeds your bill, ec2 would be terminated within 2 min There are 2 spot termination policies:
+    * amazon termination - when spot price exceeds bid price, amazon automatically terminate your instances.
+In this case you don't pay for extra minutes, it all rounded to hours. (so if you used for 1 hour 30 min - you would pay for 1 hour only)
+    * user termination - when you terminate spot instances for some reason - you pay full amount up to minutes (so if you used for 1 hour 30 min - you would pay for 90 minutes usage)
 * Dedicated (can be on-demand or reserved) - your ec2 instance runs on physically separate hardware With reserved instances you can modify
 * instance size (within the same instance family)